 Diagnosis of Benign Ovarian Masses

-Masses with radiographic characteristics of cancer (eg, cystic and solid components, surface excrescences, multilocular appearance, irregular shape) require consultation with a specialist and excision.
+Masses that have radiographic characteristics of cancer (eg, mixed cystic and solid components, surface excrescences, multilocular appearance, thick septations, irregular shape) or that are accompanied by ascites require consultation with a specialist and excision.

-Tests for tumor markers are done if a mass requires excision or if ovarian cancer Diagnosis Ovarian cancer is often fatal because it is usually advanced when diagnosed.
-Symptoms are usually absent in early stages and nonspecific in advanced stages.
-Evaluation usually includes ultrasonography... read more is being considered.
-One commercially available product tests for 5 tumor markers (beta-2 microglobulin, cancer antigen [CA] 125 II, apolipoprotein A-1, prealbumin, transferrin) and may help determine the need for surgery.
-Tumor markers are best used for monitoring response to treatment rather than for screening, for which they lack adequate sensitivity, specificity, and predictive values.
-For example, tumor marker values may be falsely elevated in women who have endometriosis Endometriosis In endometriosis, functioning endometrial tissue is implanted in the pelvis outside the uterine cavity.
-Symptoms depend on location of the implants and may include dysmenorrhea, dyspareunia... read more , uterine fibroids Uterine Fibroids Uterine fibroids are benign uterine tumors of smooth muscle origin.
+Tests for tumor markers are done if ovarian cancer Diagnosis Ovarian cancer is often fatal because it is usually advanced when diagnosed.
+The most common histology—high-grade serous epithelial ovarian cancer—is considered as a single clinical entity along... read more is suspected.
+CA 125 is usually measured in postmenopausal women with an ovarian mass, but its use in premenopausal women requires clinical judgment.
+This and other tumor markers are not reliable for diagnosis because they lack adequate sensitivity, specificity, and predictive values.
+For example, tumor marker values may be falsely elevated in women who have endometriosis Endometriosis In endometriosis, functioning endometrial cells are implanted in the pelvis outside the uterine cavity.
+Symptoms depend on location of the implants.
+The classic triad of symptoms is dysmenorrhea... read more , uterine fibroids Uterine Fibroids Uterine fibroids are benign uterine tumors of smooth muscle origin.
 Fibroids frequently cause abnormal uterine bleeding, pelvic pain and pressure, urinary and intestinal symptoms, and pregnancy... read more , peritonitis, cholecystitis Acute Cholecystitis Acute cholecystitis is inflammation of the gallbladder that develops over hours, usually because a gallstone obstructs the cystic duct.
 Symptoms include right upper quadrant pain and tenderness... read more , pancreatitis Acute Pancreatitis Acute pancreatitis is acute inflammation of the pancreas (and, sometimes, adjacent tissues).
 The most common triggers are gallstones and alcohol intake.
 The severity of acute pancreatitis is... read more , inflammatory bowel disease Overview of Inflammatory Bowel Disease Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more , or various cancers.
+Tumor markers are best used for monitoring response to treatment in patients with known ovarian cancer

 Treatment of Benign Ovarian Masses